0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/index.md

 Current L2 fees can be viewed here [https://l2fees.info](https://l2fees.info/).

-Although this factor is used in the Polygon zkEVM network, in fact $\texttt{L1GasPriceFactor}$ is set to $0.04$​, there are a few complications that need to be carefully considered.
+The $\texttt{L1GasPriceFactor}$ is used in the Polygon zkEVM network and is set to $0.04$​.

+There are a few complications that need to be carefully considered.

 So the question remains: What gas price should the user sign transactions with?